 However, if you still want to talk to someone, I can

-I took Cardinal Dolan up on his offer and talked to an older
+I took Cardinal Dolan up on his offer and talked to an 60ish

 After I told her the same story I told Cardinal Dolan, she

-told me that I was misinterpreting Fr.
+told me I was just misinterpreting Fr.
 Valentine's intentions.

 That he was just overly-enthusiastic.

 That nothing happened.

 How do I prove I talked to Cardinal Timothy Dolan

 if, as Bishop Rick Stika said, Dolan removed any trace

 of my conversations with him and Nancy Brown?

 First, there's this August 20, 2018 tweet by @BishopStika.